sakxshi/My-Journal/README.md

 # MyJournal

-When the entire day has been overwhelming or you have got a lot of emotions going on in your mind, MyJournal comes into play.
-All you need is to declutter your mind by writing down your thoughts and MyJournal has got you covered.
-It begins with three questions to help you get started with introspecting your day.
-Next, you have a section for gratitude journlaing followed by a notes section to write about your day.
+When your day feels overwhelming or your mind is crowded with emotions, MyJournal helps you declutter your thoughts.
+It starts with three guided questions to encourage reflection, followed by a gratitude journaling section and a notes section to freely express your day.

 # Features